simonmichael/hledger/hledger/Hledger/Cli/Commands/Accounts.md

 This is useful together with `--undeclared` when updating your account declarations to satisfy `hledger check accounts`.

-With `--positions`, it also shows the file and line number of each account's declaration, if any, and the account's overall declaration order;
+With `--locations`, it also shows the file and line number of each account's declaration, if any, and the account's overall declaration order;
 these may be useful when troubleshooting account display order.